cassielumbrazo/raster-tools/README.md

 * subsampling from the extent determined by the variogram in FL_xdem.ipynb

 FL_RandomForest.ipynb
 * running the *sklearn* decision trees, random forest model, and partial dependence plots
+* interested to determine which variables are the largest predictors of peak snow depth